QuantEcon/lecture-source-jl/rst_files/testing.rst

 .. figure:: /_static/figures/testing-repo-settings.png
     :scale: 45%

+For example, change ``https://github.com/QuantEcon/Expectations.jl.git`` to ``https://github.com/quanteconuser/Expectations.jl.git``

-We can then commit a change, as before
+We can then commit a change, as before, which is now modifying the copy of the package on your account

 .. figure:: /_static/figures/testing-commit.png
     :scale: 45%